ParimalnathReddy/Chicken_Disease_classifier/README.md

 ![Model comparison](docs/assets/model_comparison.png)
 *Baseline vs Patch MIL single model scores from local experiment artifacts.*

-This repository compares two approaches for classifying poultry diseases:
-1. Global single-image classification.
-2. Patch-based multiple instance learning (MIL).
+This repository compares global single-image classification with patch-based multiple instance learning (MIL).

-Target classes are `cocci`, `healthy`, `ncd`, and `salmo`.

 ## Why

-Poultry disease screening needs models that are both accurate and reliable under class imbalance, especially for minority classes like `ncd`.
+Poultry disease screening needs models that remain reliable under class imbalance, especially for minority classes like `ncd`.
+This project asks whether patch-attention MIL beats a strong global classifier on this dataset.
+Current answer: the global baseline is stronger, while MIL is more useful for localization signals.

-This project exists to answer one practical question:

-Does a patch-attention MIL model outperform a strong global image classifier for this dataset?

-The short answer from current experiments is: no. The global baseline is stronger overall, but MIL improves local attention and can be useful when lesion localization matters.

 ## What